erikasnow/a4-webapp-public/README.md

 `Erika Snow`
 `Krysta Murdy`

-Include a brief summary of your project here.
+Single player, point and click, escape the room type game.

+There is a tutorial room for a point and click type game.
+There are four different characters that can be changed.
+Each character allows the player access to use different items that may be useless to another player.
+Ie the character joan is the only one that can use the lighter.
+There is a scoring mechanism in which the score is calculated based on time.

+We are having a few sync issues with the game.
+You may need to press the inspect button a few times for it to respond.

 Images are encouraged, along with concise, high-level text.

 ## Technical Achievements
 - **Tech Achievement 1**: As shown in `sceneHandler.js`, we have managed to move images when they are clicked so that we can hide oobjects behind other objects in the screen
 - **Tech Achievement 2**: Allowed different character options, each with a unique playthrough of the game.
 For this, we had to make many tables in our database in order to handle different characters interacting with the same objects. `INSERT IMAGE OF DATABASE`
-- **Tech Achievement 3**: As shown in `timer.js`, we created global variables using window variables in order to pass information between screens
+- **Tech Achievement 3**: As shown in `mainScreen.js`, we created global variables using window variables in order to pass information between screens
 - **Tech Achievement 4**: Implemented a timer to make the score
+- **Tech Achievement 5**:

 ## Design/Evaluation Achievements
 - **Design Achievement 1**: Built in scalability so that we can expand for the final project and beyond
+- **Design Achievement 2**: Use of our own pictures and royalty free music
+- **Design Achievement 3**: Moving images